firesidefiction/firesidefiction.github.io/_contributors/eden-royce.md

 permalink: eden-royce
 bio-spanish:
 ---
-**Eden Royce** is the recipient of the Speculative Literature Foundation’s Diverse Worlds Grant and a regular contributor to _Graveyard Shift Sisters_.
-Her fiction has appeared in _FIYAH Magazine_ and on _PodCastle_.
+Eden Royce is the recipient of the Speculative Literature Foundation’s Diverse Worlds grant and a regular contributor to Graveyard Shift Sisters.
+Her fiction has appeared in _FIYAH Literary Magazine of Black Speculative Fiction_ and on _PodCastle_.
 She is the author of the short story collection, _Spook Lights: Southern Gothic Horror_.
-You can find her work on [www.edenroyce.com](http://www.edenroyce.com) and her tweets [@edenroyce](https://www.twitter.com/edenroyce).
+You can find her work on [www.edenroyce.com](http://edenroyce.com/) and her tweets [@edenroyce](https://twitter.com/EdenRoyce).